August car loans remain surprisingly cheap

 Financing a car or truck is remaining quite affordable.
-Car loan rates are staying low.
+Car loan rates are staying relatively low.

 Most buyers will pay only a few dollars more per month than they would have back in 2013, when interest rates fell to record lows on virtually every type of auto financing.